kindone/cppproptest/README.md

 # proptest

+`proptest` is a properby-based testing framework for C++.

+&nbsp;

 ## Property-based testing

 Property-based testing originated from [QuickCheck](https://en.wikipedia.org/wiki/QuickCheck) of Haskell.
 Its basic idea is to quickly prove a theorem, as the name suggests.
-User can define an abstract property of the system under test, letting the test framework prove or disprove the property with massive input combinations.
+You can define an abstract property of the system under test, letting the test framework prove or disprove the property with massive input combinations.

 A property is in the form of function `(Input0, ... , InputN) -> bool`